AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-46767-category-page-caches-invalidate-when-the-stock-quantity-changes.md

 <u>Actual Results</u>:

-Page is not loaded from the cache, it is re-generated.
+The page doesn't load from the cache.
+It is re-generated.

 <u>Expected Results</u>: